Tomb of Payava

 The Tomb of Payava is a Lycian tall rectangular free-standing barrel-vaulted stone sarcophagus, and one of the most famous tombs of Xanthos.
-It was built in the Achaemenid Persian Empire, for Payava, who was probably the ruler of Xanthos, Lycia at the time, in around 360 BC.
+It was built in the Achaemenid Persian Empire, for Payava, who was probably the ruler of Xanthos, Lycia (modern-day Kınık, Kaş, Turkey) at the time, in around 360 BC.
 The tomb was discovered in 1838 and brought to England in 1844 by the explorer Sir Charles Fellows.
 He described it as a 'Gothic-formed Horse Tomb'.
 According to Melanie Michailidis, though bearing a "Greek appearance", the Tomb of Payava, the Harpy Tomb and the Nereid Monument were built according to the main Zoroastrian criteria "by being composed of thick stone, raised on plinths off the ground, and having single windowless chambers".

 The tomb

 Payava, who is named in the inscriptions, is only known from this tomb.
 The tomb is a particularly fine example of a common Lycian style, carved from stone but accurately depicting a wooden structure.

 Three of the four tiers of the tomb are currently housed in the British Museum where they dominate the centre of room 20, the lowest tier was left in Turkey and is in a poor state.
 Displayed with the tomb are other Greek and Lycian objects from 400 to 325 BC.